SurajCheema/PickASpace/pickaspace-front-end/README.md

-+++
 # Instructions to Run the Vue.js Node.js Project

-This guide will walk you through the steps to clone and run the Vue.js and Node.js project from the GitLab repository.
-Follow each step carefully to ensure the project runs successfully.
+This guide will walk you through the steps to clone and run the Vue.js and Node.js project from the GitLab repository, as well as install and configure PostgreSQL, Sequelize, and pgAdmin 4.

 ## Prerequisites